dnguyen000/stock-market-movement-prediction/README.md

 ### Classification

-All models are evaluated using walk-forward validation across both tickers independently.
+All classification models use a shared feature set of **19 engineered features** derived from price, volume, momentum, volatility, and market-stress signals.
+Each model is evaluated with walk-forward validation using `class_weight='balanced'` to mitigate the natural imbalance between UP and DOWN days.
+Features are standardized via `StandardScaler` fit inside each training fold only (the scaler is never fit on test data).
+All models use `random_state=42` for reproducibility.
+SVM additionally enables `probability=True` for probability calibration.

 Standard configuration: train=189d / test=42d / embargo=5d (SPY: 55 folds; TSLA: train=59d / 58 folds, except Random Forest which uses 189d/55 folds for both tickers).

 #### Models
 Predict the **next-day price direction** — whether the stock's closing price will be higher (UP) or lower (DOWN) than the prior day's close.